BeMoBIL/bemobil-pipeline/README_BIDS.md

 Entries in **bemobil_config.filenames** will search through the raw data directory of the participant and group together .xdf files with matching keyword in the name into one session.
 If there are multiple files in one session, they will be given separate 'run' numbers in the file name

-The order of runs rely on incremental name sorting using the "Nature Order File Sorting Tool" - Stephen Cobeldick (2021).
-Natural-Order Filename Sort (https://www.mathworks.com/matlabcentral/fileexchange/47434-natural-order-filename-sort), MATLAB Central File Exchange.
-Retrieved March 1, 2021.
+The order of runs rely on incremental name sorting using the ["Nature Order File Sorting Tool"] (https://www.mathworks.com/matlabcentral/fileexchange/47434-natural-order-filename-sort) for example,

-for example,

                    sub-1\sub-1_VNE1_VR_rec1.xdf